 Given that simulated project durations tend to be thin-tailed functions the difference between the median (50%ile) and the mean (the arithmetic average of the data set of possible outcomes) isn’t significant.
 We could choose to use the median or mean so long as we are consistent.
 In this case, I have sketched the median values onto the PDFs in figure 1.

-In scenario 6, median actually provides a fairly reasonable comparative assessment of the risks associated in completing the projects.
+- In scenario 6, the median actually provides a fairly reasonable comparative assessment of the risks associated with completing the projects.

 So in general the median or the mean appears better than the minimum for these six scenarios.